 What is selective mutism?

-Selective mutism (formerly known as elective mutism) also known as selective speaking usually happens during childhood.
+Selective mutism (formerly known as elective mutism) also known as selective speech disorder usually happens during childhood.
 A child with selective mutism does not speak in certain situations, like at school, but speaks at other times, like at home or with friends.
 Selective mutism often starts before a child is 5 years old.
 It is usually first noticed when the child starts school.